kian-r-silva/Sarah-Lawrence-Schedule/README.md

 The program's core functionality includes searching for courses, adding and removing courses from a schedule, and checking for conflicts between courses.
 The conflictCheck method ensures that a student's schedule is free of conflicts by comparing course meeting times, days, and other relevant factors.
 While the system works well for the majority of cases, I acknowledge that it may not handle every possible scenario perfectly.

+To enhance the user experience and provide a visual representation of the constructed schedule, I developed a very rough graphical user interface (GUI) in Java.
+The GUI was designed primarily as a simple means of displaying the schedule, making it easier to interact with than a terminal interface.

-Although the project successfully achieved its goals, I would have liked to develop a graphical user interface (GUI) to enhance the user experience and visually display the constructed schedule.
-Nevertheless, this project allowed me to apply the concepts learned in my Data Structures and Algorithms course, resulting in a more efficient and organized course scheduling system.
+Ultimately, the school recognized the value of the algorithm and decided to take it on, modifying it to better fit their specific needs.
+This project allowed me to apply the concepts learned in my Data Structures and Algorithms course, resulting in a more efficient and organized course scheduling system.